gked/EditContext/TSF1/explainer.md

 # Streamlining Text Input in IMEs

-Disclaimer: this explainer is not a proposal to introduce a new set or to edit an existing set of JavaScript APIs but rather a proposal for integrating TSFS1.0 into Chromium for better IME support and Soft Keyboard experiences on Windows.
+Disclaimer: this document is not a proposal to introduce a new set or to edit an existing set of JavaScript APIs but rather a proposal for integrating TSFS1.0 into Chromium for better IME support and Soft Keyboard experiences on Windows.

 ## Introduction/Motivation
 The Input Method Editor (IME) was originally intended to be used for typing languages whose glyphs were not present on user keyboards.